sububer/bitcoin_arbitrage/README.md

 # within repo root
 $ jupyter lab
 ```
-You can now open the [notebook file](./crypto_arbitrage.ipynb) locally with JupyterLab.
+You can now open the notebook [crypto_arbitrage.ipynb](./crypto_arbitrage.ipynb) locally with JupyterLab.

 ---